 Rod and his wife Karleia have four sons.

-Bernard Henriques - Officer
+Bernard Henriques - Secretary

 Bernard Henriques joined the Destiny Rescue Board of Directors in October 2010.
 Mr. Henriques was born in Zimbabwe, educated in Scotland as an engineer, and is currently employed by CTB Inc. – a Berkshire Hathaway Company, as Director of Corporate Supply Chain.

 Mr. Henriques has worked and lived in many countries, and traveled to many more.
 This experience has allowed him to bring an international perspective to Destiny Rescue.
 Mr. Henriques international perspective, coupled with the emergence of his own children into their adult lives, has ignited his desire to find a way to help children everywhere discover and be able to use the gifts with which God has blessed them.
 He has associations with several organizations that help develop and educate orphans.
 “We all realize the urgency of helping the world’s children…they are our future.
 In James 1:27, we are told to look after orphans and widows.
 These two groups in the past had no advocates, no one to stand up for them,” says Mr. Henriques.
 “I believe the Destiny Rescue model works in preventing, rescuing and rehabilitating children from sex trafficking – changing the world one child at a time.”